An Evolution Equation Approach to Linear Quantum Field Theory: Evolutions on Hilbertizable spaces

-Note that all the definitions of operators that we will call inverses and bisolution will be rigorous.
+Note that all the definitions of inverses and bisolution that we will give below will be rigorous.
 Yet, for the time being, they will satisfy the conditions \eqref{eq:bisolution} or \eqref{eq:inverse} only on a heuristic level.

 The following definition introduces the two most natural inverses and the most natural bisolution: \begin{definition} Define the operators $E^\bullet : C_\mathrm{c}(I,\cW)\to C(I,\cW)$